 In 2015, Cleveland Clinic Abu Dhabi opened its doors, bringing extraordinary medical treatment and innovation to the region.
 The world-class, multi-specialty facility is the first international branch of the U.S.’ Cleveland Clinic, and offers a range of cutting-edge medical and surgical services, improving the quality of care that patients receive in the U.A.E and throughout the Middle East.

-The U.A.E. has also provided gifts to the Johns Hopkins Medical Center in Baltimore, Maryland, and the MD Anderson Medical Center in Houston, Texas.
+The U.A.E. has also provided gifts to the MD Anderson Medical Center in Houston, Texas.